9 Sturton Street

 In 1891, Henry Cable, Baker, is listed as Head of the Household, aged 51 living with his wife, Caroline Cable, also aged 51.
 Living at home was their daughter, Alice, single, aged 18.
 It is not clear if her and her mother were helping the family business by working in the bakery shop.
 However, there were two assistants closeby!
 On the 1891 census for number 10 Sturton Street we have 5 members of the Naylor family.
 Their sons, Robert Naylor aged 21, and James Naylor aged 17, both have the occupation written down of ‘Bakers Assistant’ and probably were recruited directly by Henry Cable because of proximity, and one guesses must have been easy to wake up for early shifts at the bakery as they lived opposite…

-In 2003 J Barham, great-great granddaughter of Henry Cable wrote to the museum:
+In 2003 a lovely memory of the shop was submitted to the Museum of Cambridge by J Barham, great-great granddaughter of Henry Cable who wrote the following words to the museum:

 My Great-great Grandfather, Henry Cable lived at 9 Sturton Street and kept a baker’s shop with his wife Caroline.
 After his death, his grandson Frank Cable continued baking and delivering bread until 1948.
 He married Ethel Green (who lived with her family at the ‘White Hart’ on the corner of Sturton Street).
 They had six children (two died).
 Their daughter Joan was my mother.